ESMValGroup/ESMValCore/doc/how-to/index.rst

 .. toctree::
    :maxdepth: 1

-   How to make a release <how-to-release>
+   How to make a release <how-to-make-a-release>